-- Increase home value
+- Increase their home’s value

-- Pick the right real estate agent
+- How to choose the right real estate agent

 - Make the right decisions as a homeowner

-Next, think about your area of expertise.
+Next, think about your real estate niche.
 Where do you have knowledge that no other agent does?
 In what ways can you demonstrate your experience and expertise that no one else can?